johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 a given host, the Path attribute cannot be relied upon for security (see
 {{security-considerations}}).

 #### The Secure Attribute {#attribute-secure}

-The Secure attribute limits the scope of the cookie to "secure" channels (where "secure" is defined by the user agent).
-When a cookie has the Secure attribute, the user agent will include the cookie in an HTTP request only if the request is transmitted over a secure channel (typically HTTP over Transport Layer Security (TLS) {{RFC2818}}).
+The Secure attribute limits the scope of the cookie to "secure" channels (where "secure" is outside the scope of this document).
+E.g., when a cookie has the Secure attribute, the user agent will include the cookie in an HTTP request only if the request is transmitted over a secure channel (typically HTTP over Transport Layer Security (TLS) {{RFC2818}}).

 #### The HttpOnly Attribute {#attribute-httponly}